Financial Provision for Children

+The court can order top-up child maintenance if the payer’s income is above the maximum of the CMS limit of £3,000 per week gross taxable income.
 The level of top-up maintenance will depend largely on the standard of living and the lifestyle of the parents.
 So for example in the case of a multi-millionaires who have houses in different countries etc. the court may try to allow the parent the child lives with to provide the child with the same standard of living as the other parent would (or does when the child is with them).
 Child maintenance in these cases in England can therefore be extremely generous by international comparison.

 Maintenance to cover the costs connected with the disability of a child will always be very case specific.

 The question of private school fees can be contentious.
 Factors the court will take into account include whether the child is already privately educated or was expected to be privately educated, the affordability of private education and so on.
-Private education is certainly more common in the England than elsewhere in Europe and the court would make an order in the appropriate case.
+Private education is certainly more common in the UK than elsewhere in Europe and the court would make an order in the appropriate case.
 There is of course no rule that says that the parent the child does not live with should pay for school fees alone.
-If there is a CSA assessment and the parent the child lives with earns well (or could do so), the parents may well need to share those costs.
+If there is a CMS calculation and the parent the child lives with earns well (or could do so), the parents may well need to share those costs.

 If the resources are available, the court can order one parent to transfer a home or part of a home into a trust.
-Alternatively, the court could order on parent to pay the other a lump sum to enable them to buy a home for themselves and the child.
+Alternatively, the court could order one parent to pay the other a lump sum to enable them to buy a home for themselves and the child.
 The payer would get their share in the home back when the (youngest) child is 18 or 21.

-In a typical case the parents would have bought a family home in joint names.
+In a typical case the unmarried parents would have bought a family home in joint names.
 Under property law the parent who leaves could insist on a sale to get his half share back.
 However, if there is a child, the court could order that his share should remain where it is so that the child can continue to live in the home.
 Of course in some cases, the house may be too large and the court could order a sale, but for all or some of the other parent’s share of the sale proceeds to be used towards the purchase of a new home, so that the mortgage is reduced.

 Even if there is no owner-occupied home as yet and the parent the child lives with has been renting, the court can order for the other parent to pay money into a trust to enable a home to be bought, e.g. in the case of a lottery winner or where the parents never lived together.